Analysis | Yes, Clinton also had a big lead in 2016 — but this isn’t 2016

 And yet here was CNN and its polling partners at SSRS, releasing a poll Tuesday morning showing Democratic presidential nominee Joe Biden leading President Trump by 16 points, with Biden earning the support of 57 percent of respondents.
-Now, in hyper-polarized 2020, CNN’s poll has Biden getting nearly 6-in-10 votes nationally.
+Now, in hyper-polarized 2020, CNN’s poll has Biden getting nearly 6 in 10 votes nationally.
 To call this surprising is an understatement.

 It didn’t take long for people to dump some cold water on enthusiastic Biden supporters.
 In mid-October 2016, after all, CBS News released a poll showing Hillary Clinton leading Trump by 14 points — and we know how that turned out.
 The central lesson from 2016 for many observers was that things can change dramatically and rapidly, and nothing should be taken for granted.